js214/K66_tutorial/7_rtos/README.md

 # Simple self-contained RTOS example

 This is a minimal example of using the FreeRTOS.
-The code in `main.c` starts a task that toggles the on/off state of an LED present on the FRDM-K66F eval board.
+The code in `main.c` starts a task that prints a message to UART via the debug console, then toggles the on/off state of an LED present on the FRDM-K66F eval board.

 ## Code organization